harikuts/covid-comfort/README.md

 #### Usage
 `python simple_survey.py --file [selected TSV file]`

+In the 'rendered' simulation, 'O' represents the user while 'X' represents unfamiliar persons within their space.

 ### log.tsv

 A sample output file of the survey script.
 Each entry includes the positions, distances, relevant statistics, and the user-inputted label.
 Moving forward, database development should be based on this.